How To: Format a table in Microsoft Excel for use in ArcMap

 Instructions provided explain how to format a table in Microsoft Excel for use in ArcMap.
 ArcMap does not read the native format for MS Excel (*.xls), but is able to read the following table formats:

 Note: For instructions on formatting tables in Microsoft Access, see "HowTo: Format a table in Microsoft Access for use in ArcMap" in Related Information.

-For instructions on formatting a table in Excel to be used directly in ArcMap 9.2, see "HowTo: Join an Excel spreadsheet, .xls, to a feature class in ArcMap" in Related Information.
+Note: For instructions on formatting a table in Excel to be used directly in ArcMap 9.2, see "HowTo: Join an Excel spreadsheet, .xls, to a feature class in ArcMap" in Related Information.

 To format table in Microsoft Excel that can be read in ArcMap: